pedrohomero/backend-engineering-challenge/README.md

 ## Challenge Objective

 Your mission is to build a simple command line application that parses a stream of events and produces an aggregated output.
-In this case, we're instered in calculating, for every minute, a moving average of the translation delivery time for the last X minutes.
+In this case, we're interested in calculating, for every minute, a moving average of the translation delivery time for the last X minutes.

 If we want to count, for each minute, the moving average delivery time of all translations for the past 10 minutes we would call your application like (feel free to name it anything you like!).